-There are four people who will have the biggest impact on how much your Arizona divorce will cost.
-Specifically, you, the attorney you hire, your spouse, and the attorney he or she hires.
+Four people will have the most significant impact on how much your Arizona divorce will cost.
+Specifically, you, the attorney you hire, your spouse, and the attorney he or she employs.

 It takes just one of these people involved in your divorce to drive your divorce costs up.
 They run your divorce cost up by simply being unreasonable.

-Another reason your divorces costs can rise is if you have difficult issues to resolve.
-Allegations of child abuse and domestic violence can significantly increase your cost of getting a divorce.
+Another reason the costs of your divorce can rise is if you have hard issues to resolve.
+Allegations of child abuse and domestic violence can significantly increase the price of a divorce.

 Experts may be appointed by the court to evaluate allegations of child abuse and domestic violence.
 Those experts can charge between $5,000.00 to $10,000.00 to evaluate and assess child custody disputes.

 Your cost of getting a divorce can also rise if you have complex financial issues.
 Some retirement accounts require the creation of a Qualified Domestic Relations Order to divide those retirement accounts without creating a taxable consequence.